Your Impact in Mid-Huron

 The Urgent Needs Fund is designed to support local residents in a time of crisis with funds for essentials such as rent, groceries, car repairs, medication and child care.
 United Way is also working for long-term change, lifting people beyond poverty while still ensuring their immediate, basic needs are met:

 Sam and Kate’s daughter needed emergency treatment in London.
-At first, everything was okay.
-Kate’s employers both said she could return to work when her daughter felt better and Sam was sure they could get by, but it was tough living on one wage.
-The savings they scraped together disappeared quickly and Sam and Kate knew they would have to start making tough choices about paying the for utilities or buying healthy food.
+At first, the family was able to manage.
+Kate’s employers both said she could return to work when her daughter felt better and Sam was sure they could get by, but it was still tough living on one wage.
+Unfortunately the savings they had disappeared quickly and Sam and Kate knew they would have to start making tough choices about paying bills or buying healthy food.
 Then the family car broke down.
 Sam and Kate weren’t sure where to turn for help until they heard about the Urgent Needs Fund.

 Mid-Huron Community Committee